Azure/azure-sdk-for-js/sdk/web-pubsub/web-pubsub-client/README.md

 ### Live Trace

-Use **Live Trace** from the Web PubSub service portal to view the live traffic.
+Use **Live Trace** from the Web PubSub portal to view the live traffic.

 ## Next steps